 Hit the showers, minding not to use hot water above your shoulders and you are on for the rest of your day.
-Also the temperature of the water should not be to much different than the air temperature.
-To be to far different like a hot shower in the cold Winter, will cause an imbalance to the system and the shock it goes theru imbalances vata.
+Hot shower in the cold Winter will cause an imbalance to the system and the shock it goes thru imbalances vata.

 Back to the poop.

 Here are some ways to diagnose what is going on with your digestion: